Bob Iger: The Walt Disney Company

 One of Iger's first major decisions as CEO was to reassign Disney's chief strategic officer, Peter Murphy, and disband the company's Strategic Planning division.
 It was around this time Iger started to become known as "Bob" rather than "Robert".
 On January 24, 2006, under Iger's leadership, Disney announced it would acquire Pixar for $7.4 billion in an all-stock transaction.
 In the same year, Iger also re-acquired the rights to Walt Disney's first star, Oswald the Lucky Rabbit, from NBCUniversal by releasing sportscaster Al Michaels from ABC Sports to NBC Sports.

-Also in 2006, Roy E. Disney issued this statement regarding Iger:

-Animation has always been the heart and soul of The Walt Disney Company, and it is wonderful to see Bob Iger and the company embrace that heritage by bringing the outstanding animation talent of the Pixar team back into the fold.
-This clearly solidifies The Walt Disney Company's position as the dominant leader in motion picture animation and we applaud and support Bob Iger's vision.

-In August 2009, Iger spearheaded negotiations that led Disney to acquire Marvel Entertainment and its associated assets for $4 billion.
+In August 2009, Iger negotiated for Disney to acquire Marvel Entertainment and its associated assets for $4 billion.
 By 2014, Disney had grossed more than that amount at the box office through the Marvel movies.
-On October 7, 2011, Disney announced that Iger would become chairman of the board, following John Pepper's retirement from the board in March 2012.
-On November 15, 2011, Apple, Inc., led by CEO Tim Cook, named Iger to its board of directors.
-Iger was responsible for making Steve Jobs Disney's largest shareholder by its acquisition of Pixar.

-In October 2012, Iger signed a deal with filmmaker George Lucas to purchase Lucasfilm for $4 billion following several months of negotiations.
+On October 7, 2011, Disney announced that Iger would become chairman of the board following John Pepper's retirement from the board in March 2012.
+In October 2012, Iger signed a deal with filmmaker George Lucas to purchase Lucasfilm for $4 billion.
 As a result, Disney acquired the rights to the Star Wars multimedia franchise and Indiana Jones.
-(In December 2022, Iger was reported to have defined the word franchise as “something that creates value across multiple businesses and across multiple territories over a long period of time.”)
-Following its release on December 18, 2015, Star Wars: The Force Awakens grossed over $2 billion at the box office.
-In March 2016, Iger announced that the $5.5 billion Shanghai Disney Resort would open its doors on June 16, 2016.
-In May 2016, Iger wrote in a Facebook post claiming that Disney has hired 11,000 new employees in the past decade at Disneyland, and 18,000 in the past 5 years in the U.S. Iger specifically targeted Vermont Senator, Bernie Sanders, asking him how much he has contributed to job growth.

-In November 2017, Variety reported that Iger knew about a 2010 Oscar party where Pixar chief John Lasseter was seen "making out with a junior staffer", seeming to confirm anonymous allegations that Lasseter's inappropriate interactions with young women had been known to company leadership since the 1990s.
-One anonymous source was quoted as saying, "I know personally that Bob was aware. ...
-Everybody was aware.
-They just didn't do anything about it."
+In March 2016, Iger announced the opening of the $5.5 billion Shanghai Disney Resort later that year.